ControllingTransmission/Headroom/README.md

 - **Text Chat**: Interact with the AI through a familiar chat interface
 - **Voice Input**: Use your microphone for hands-free interaction
 - **Voice Output**: Listen to AI responses with text-to-speech
+- **Kokoro TTS**: High-quality Text-to-Speech with multiple voice models and languages
 - **Customizable Settings**: Adjust voices, speech recognition language, and more
 - **Local Processing**: All data stays on your machine using Ollama's local models
 - **Coming Soon**:
-  - Enhanced TTS and STT with dedicated servers
+  - Enhanced STT with dedicated servers
   - Persistent conversation history
   - Multiple language models support